 This information box appears on the top right of the search results, usually when a customer searches for your business specifically.
 It allows you to provide more information for them right there in the search results, including your services, opening hours, contact information and reviews.

-Using Google My Business can have a whole host of benefits for small businesses taking their business online.
+Using your Google Business Profile can have a whole host of benefits for small businesses taking their business online.

-If you're not using Google My Business, you're missing a huge opportunity to appear in the local pack.
+If you're not using your Google Business Profile, you're missing a huge opportunity to appear in the local pack.
 Plus you may not have a knowledge panel, it could be partially complete or, worse, auto-filled with incorrect information.

-With Google My Business, you'll also gain some additional SEO insights.
-Google will tell you what search queries have been used to find your business profile and provide insights into your audience and engagement.
-This is all great information to arm yourself with to grow your local SEO campaign.
+With GBP, you'll also gain some additional SEO insights.
+Google will tell you what search queries have been used to find your business profile and provide data about the number of users who have clicked onto your website, requested your phone number or looked for directions to you.
+All these insights into your audience and engagement is great information to arm yourself with to grow your local SEO campaign.

-It doesn't just provide a local SEO boost - Google My Business can also have a direct impact on conversions.
-It's one of the most visible places for customers to read reviews of your business and, with a strong GMB profile, customers can convert right there in your listing.
+It doesn't just provide a local SEO boost - GBP can also have a direct impact on your wider SEO efforts, including conversions.
+It's one of the most visible places for customers to read reviews of your business and, with a strong Google Business profile, customers can convert right there in your listing.
 They can choose to get directions to your destination, call your business or visit your website.
-And you'll get all the data on how they've converted in your Google My Business insights.
+And you'll get all the data on how they've converted in your GBP insights.

-Your first step will be to set up or claim your Google My Business account.
-If your business doesn't have a profile, you'll need to head to http://google.com/business to get started.
+Your first step will be to set up or claim your GBP listing.
+If your business doesn't have a profile, you'll need to head to google.com/business to get started.

 To set up your page, you'll need to complete a few key details such as your business name, category and location - we'll go into them a bit more later on.
 You'll also need to verify your business, which can be a little trickier.